 “Ninety-nine percent of the failures come from people who have the habit of making excuses.” ~ George Washington Carver

-If you had the chance to ask these people how they were doing with their resolution just six weeks after the beginning of the new year, you would find more than half of them either lost sight of their resolution or never made a real effort to begin it in the first place.
+If you had the chance to ask these people how they were doing with their resolution just six weeks after the beginning of the New Year, you would find more than half of them either lost sight of their resolution or never made a real effort to begin it in the first place.

-The number one reason for this is that change of any magnitude that takes some effort becomes too difficult for one reason or another, and we easily justify to ourselves the reasons for not following through.
+The number one reason for this is that change of any magnitude that takes some effort becomes too difficult for one reason or another and we easily justify to ourselves the reasons for not following through.

-One thing that I have always found interesting is the fact that people will make a New Year’s resolution, and when they start struggling to keeping it they just stop.
+One thing that I have always found interesting is the fact that people will make a New Year’s resolution, and when they start struggling to keep it they just stop.
 They do not try to make another effort to begin.